Image

-Fairfax County officials said they tentatively are planning a mid-October ribbon-cutting ceremony for the newly collocated Lorton Community Center and Lorton Library; however, the Oct.
-15 date is not yet set in stone.
+Fairfax County officials said they tentatively are planning a mid-October ribbon-cutting ceremony for the newly collocated Lorton Community Center and Lorton Library

 The county’s Neighborhood and Community Services (NCS) had originally hoped to hold the ceremony Sept.
 24 but had to push it back a few weeks.
 According to spokesperson Cristin Bratt, phase one construction of the building and a portion of the parking area is nearing completion.
 Phase two construction of the remainder of the site and the adjacent park is ongoing, including the demolition of the Murphy House, which the Lorton Community Action Center (LCAC) has occupied since 1984.